Business Risks

 Risk details

-The Daiwa House Group's medium- to long-term strategy is to focus on real estate development for a variety of uses, including residential complexes, condominiums, rental housing, commercial facilities, logistics facilities, and hotels.
+The Daiwa House Group's medium- to long-term strategy is to focus on real estate development for a variety of uses, including residential complexes, condominiums, rental housing, commercial facilities, logistics facilities, hotels, date centers and other types of real estate.
 These projects involve considerable expense and require long time-frames for completion of individual projects.
 There is, consequently, a risk that, for various reasons, expenses may arise during the course of a project that push total costs beyond the original estimates, resulting in delays to the project or forcing its abandonment.
 Such an eventuality may have an adverse effect on the Group’s business performance.

 Countermeasures